 How Do I Apply for the Host Family Program?

-- If you are an incoming student and interested in joining the program, please contact Kendal Kelly.
+- If you are an incoming student and interested in joining the program, please complete the questionnaire by June 17.

-- If you are a Harvard community member, please contact Kendal Kelly.
+- If you are a Harvard community member interested in serving as a host, please complete the questionnaire.

 Freshmen Testimonials about the Host Family Program: